AceStar0/ece-devops-ing4/README.md

 # 5. Organization of Container with Docker Compose

+Docker Compose is a tool that was developed to help define and share multi-container applications.
+With Compose, we can create a YAML file to define the services and with a single command, can spin everything up or tear it all down.

 - Configure the [`docker-compose.yaml`](docker-compose.yaml) file to pull our user-api image :

 ```yml